lisandre-com/VulnDB/SAML Attacks (EN).md

 ## Recommendation

-**Signature Validation Bypass**: Always validate SAML signatures.
+**Signature Validation Bypass**:

+Always validate SAML signatures.
 Follow recommendations from OWASP (see reference below).

-**XML Signature Wrapping (XSW)**: Use strong XML signature validation libraries, enforce proper XML canonicalization, and validate the schema to ensure message integrity.
-Limit where signed assertions are accepted, verify unique references, and check that only intended data is signed.
-Validate trust relationships using metadata, and regularly update your SAML libraries.
-Logging and monitoring can also help detect unusual behavior and potential attacks early.
-Follow recommendations from OWASP (see reference below).
+**XML Signature Wrapping (XSW)**:

+* **Use secure XML signature validation libraries**: Utilize strong XML signature validation libraries to ensure that the signed data matches the intended elements, preventing attackers from bypassing security checks.
+* **Apply proper XML canonicalization**: Canonicalize XML data to create a consistent structure, ensuring that any variations in XML format are neutralized and preventing exploitation of those differences.
+* **Enforce XML schema validation**: Validate all SAML messages against the correct XML schema to block the introduction of malicious or unexpected elements used in XSW attacks.
+* **Restrict signed data locations**: Limit where signed elements can appear in XML messages to prevent attackers from moving valid signatures to different parts of the message.
+* **Check unique element references**: Ensure XML elements referenced by signatures are unique and properly linked to prevent duplication or manipulation used in XSW attacks.
+* **Verify entire message integrity**: Check the structure and integrity of the entire XML message, ensuring that the signed portions cover the correct data and nothing is altered.
+* **Transmit messages securely**: Use secure methods like HTTP POST with TLS to protect the SAML message during transmission, reducing the chance of manipulation en route.

-**SAML XML External Entity (XXE)**: To prevent these attacks, disable external entity resolution in XML parsers, use secure and up-to-date parsing libraries, validate incoming SAML messages, and only accept messages from trusted sources.
+**SAML XML External Entity (XXE)**:

+To prevent these attacks, disable external entity resolution in XML parsers, use secure and up-to-date parsing libraries, validate incoming SAML messages, and only accept messages from trusted sources.
 These measures help safeguard against XXE vulnerabilities in SAML implementations.

 ## Reference